-- e) Positive Test: 0-30 days suspension and/or up to \$1000 fine - f) Drug Analysis Fee: \$500 - g) Medical Form or Prescription Insufficiencies: Up to \$1000 fine - h) Possible disqualification and loss of ribbon and points. - i) Remains on the ESC Infraction List for the period of the suspension. - 4) Delays in Testing Any individual that delays >30 minutes, disrupts, impedes or does not cooperate with the drug testing process is assumed guilty of a Severe Infraction offense and may be immediately disqualified.
-ESC Drug Testing vet to escalate to show management immediately. - 5) ISO Certified Drug Testing ESC partners only with ISO 17025 accredited laboratories that follow strict Chain of Custody protocols for drug sampling, security and shipping. - 6) ESC Drug Sampling Process ESC Contracts with Licensed US Veterinarians with equine treatment experience to perform serum collection at horse shows.
-Veterinarians are required to utilize ESC's Secured Drug Testing Portal to identify and securely label all serum collections which are serialized in secured batches and cool shipped to the laboratory for processing.
-The veterinarian will provide the Agent/Trainer, Owner and/or Steward witnessing the blood draw a witness card and email confirmation.

-- 7) Agent/Trainer Responsibilities When selected for drug testing, the Agent/Trainer must accompany the ESC Veterinarian without delay to a location for drug sampling to occur (or appoint an immediate Proxy).
+- 6) ISO Certified Drug Testing ESC partners only with ISO 17025 accredited laboratories that follow strict Chain of Custody protocols for drug sampling, security and shipping. - 7) ESC Drug Sampling Process ESC Contracts with Licensed US Veterinarians with equine treatment experience to perform serum collection at horse shows.
+Veterinarians are required to utilize ESC's Secured Drug Testing Portal to identify and securely label all plasma collections which are serialized in secured batches and cool shipped to the laboratory for processing.
+The veterinarian will provide the Agent/Trainer, Owner and/or Steward witnessing the blood draw a witness card and email confirmation. - 8) Agent/Trainer Responsibilities When selected for drug testing, the Agent/Trainer must accompany the Veterinarian or Veterinarian's Escort without delay to a location for drug sampling to occur (or appoint an immediate Proxy).
 The Agent/Trainer must ensure the horse is held securely and safely while witnessing the sampling and secure labeling of fluid collections.
 If a witness proxy is not appointed and Agent/Trainer is unable or unwilling, the Show Manager or Steward may perform as the witness.
-Agent/Trainer/Owner refusing to witness or provide a proxy without delay may be subject to a Medium Infraction offense. - 8) A & B Sampling Three red top 10 mL tubes must be collected from each horse.
+Agent/Trainer/Owner refusing to witness or provide a proxy without delay may be subject to a Medium Infraction offense. - 9) A & B Sampling Three red top 10 mL tubes must be collected from each horse.
 Two A Samples and One B Sample at 70% full are required.
-Trainer/Agent may elect to perform the blood draws but must use ESC equipment and the ESC vet must witness and securely label collection tubes and complete Chain of Custody submission. - 9) Accountability of Agents/Trainers & Owners/Leasee Trainers/Agents assume the responsibility under these sanctioning guidelines, unless there is overwhelming evidence to the contrary.
+Trainer/Agent may elect to perform the blood draws but must use ESC equipment and the ESC vet must witness and securely label collection tubes and complete Chain of Custody submission. - 10) Accountability of Agents/Trainers & Owners/Leasee Trainers/Agents assume the responsibility under these sanctioning guidelines, unless there is overwhelming evidence to the contrary.
 The Agents/Trainers are responsible for the submission of ALL medical forms before and during the horse show.
 It is the Trainer/Agent that must ensure dosing and withdrawal times are correct.
-The Owner or Lessee may be responsible as the person riding, driving or exhibiting. - 10) Agents/Trainers & Support Staff May include grooms, veterinarians, assistants, family or relatives, contract workers or volunteers that are onsite during a horse show and have made decisions and/or participated in the care of a horse. - 11) Trainers/Agents Is the primary person responsible for the care of the horses entered into the competition through entry forms must be signed by the trainer.
+The Owner or Lessee may be responsible as the person riding, driving or exhibiting. - 11) Agents/Trainers & Support Staff May include grooms, veterinarians, assistants, family or relatives, contract workers or volunteers that are onsite during a horse show and have made decisions and/or participated in the care of a horse. - 12) Trainers/Agents Is the primary person responsible for the care of the horses entered into the competition through entry forms must be signed by the trainer.
 Trainers have the overall responsibility for safety, care, feeding, conditioning, health and wellbeing of each horse as so designated on the entry forms.
-Owners acknowledge that Trainers/Agents represent their horses and understand class entries including scratches are the Trainers/Agents responsibilities. - 12) Administration of medication to horses Either the Agent/Trainer or licensed US Veterinarian are the responsible parties for administration of medications for both therapeutic and non-therapeutic use. - 13) Medical Report Form Must be submitted electronically at least one hour prior to the horse competing.
+Owners acknowledge that Trainers/Agents represent their horses and understand class entries including scratches are the Trainers/Agents responsibilities.

+- 13) Administration of Medication to Horses Either the Agent/Trainer or licensed US Veterinarian are the responsible parties for administration of medications for both therapeutic and non-therapeutic use. - 14) Medical Report Form Must be submitted electronically at the time of administration.
 There are no exceptions to this rule, including but not limited to loss of power, internet or cellular service.
-Agent/Trainer may submit form in all instances, however Controlled Substances require prescription and diagnosis from US Licensed Veterinarian, and must be administered under vet guidance/control.
+Agent/Trainer may submit form , however Controlled Substances require prescription and diagnosis from US Licensed Veterinarian, and must be administered under vet guidance/control.
 Select therapeutic medications require only one medical report be filed, and that report will be valid for the duration of the show season.
-Link to Medical Report form: https://equinesportscouncil.org/medreport/

-14) Recurring Drug & Medication Violations - Second offense over a 12 month period receives mandatory 1.5 times penalty infraction.
+Link to Medical Report form: https://equinesportscouncil.org/medreport/ - 15) Recurring Drug & Medication Violations Second offense over a 12 month period receives mandatory 1.5 times penalty infraction.
 Three (3) or more offenses over a three year period may result in an extended or permanent suspension.